 “Osaka is not a pretty city, it’s an industrial city and it shows.

-But with that also comes that down to earth feel that sets Osaka apart from the other big cities in Japan.
+But with that also comes that down-to-earth feel that sets Osaka apart from the other big cities in Japan.

 I love the feel of the Amerika-mura and Shinbashi district with all its great (rock) bars filled with locals and tourists alike, tattoo parlours and underground shops.